Jonstance/Fantomsea-update/README.md

-# This is an NFT Marketplace, called Fantomsea
+# This is an NFT Marketplace, called Billisea

 This project contains, the smart contract, the frontend & the backend code